egoist/tsup/docs/README.md

 ### onSuccess

-You can specify command to be executed after a successful build, specially useful for **Watch mode**
+You can specify a command to be executed after a successful build, specially useful for **Watch mode**

 ```bash
 tsup src/index.ts --watch --onSuccess "node dist/index.js"
 ```

-`onSuccess` can also be a `function` that returns `Promise`.
+`onSuccess` can also be a `function` that returns a `Promise`.
 For this to work, you need to use `tsup.config.ts` instead of the cli flag:

 ```ts
 import { defineConfig } from 'tsup'